openstack-archive/kolla-kubernetes/specs/ansible-deployment.rst

 ---------------

 The endpoint for the Kubernetes master can be assigned on startup.
-The community can recommend running anisble on the same host as the Kubernetes master.
+The community can recommend running ansible on the same host as the Kubernetes master.
 The Ansible Kubernetes module has an outline for SSL support [1], but it's not fully implemented yet.